MTG Standard Rotation Guide – April 2021

 - Renewal: Players may receive bonus gifts and rewards that consist of cards only from the new Standard format, to kick-start their post-rotation collection.

 Having your hard earned collection rotated out isn’t always a pleasant experience, especially since your cards cannot be exchanged for any other kind of currency.
-The impacts on each player will differ based on their situation, based on factors such as:
+Though you can still play them in Historic formats, the impacts on each player will differ based on their situation, based on factors such as:

 - Collection status, such as amount of Wildcards and set completion